Liveeasyy/mortgage-backed-securities-risk-analysis/README.md

 It highlights a key principle of financial engineering:

-**Risk can be transformed, redistributed, and repackaged—but it cannot be eliminated.**
+**Risk can be transformed, redistributed, and repackaged but it cannot be eliminated.**